Trained quantum neural networks are Gaussian processes: Conclusions

 We stress that, despite Ref. \cite{cerezo2023does} conjectured that all the architectures for quantum neural networks that do not suffer from barren plateaus can be simulated efficiently on a classical computer, our results are valid also in regimes that have hope of quantum advantage.
 Indeed, from the discussion in \autoref{combinazioni}, a quantum neural network with the qubits arranged on a $d$-dimensional lattice and the two-qubit gates acting between neighboring qubits does not allow for naive efficient classical simulations whenever $d\ge2$ and the depth grows at least logarithmically with the number of qubits.
 On the other hand, assuming that the variance of the function generated by the quantum neural networks considered in our paper behaves as in the architecture of Ref. \cite{napp2022quantifying}\footnote{Formally, Ref. \cite{napp2022quantifying} considers random nonparametric two-qubit gates sampled from a 2-design.
 However, there are no reasons to believe that the architectures that we consider, where the two-qubit gates are fixed, will have a different scaling of the variance of the generated function.}, for any $d$ the hypotheses of our theorems are always satisfied for a logarithmic scaling of the depth $L \simeq \epsilon\log m$ with $\epsilon$ small enough but independent on $m$.

-Our results open several questions: \begin{itemize} \item How does the convergence of the probability distribution of the generated function to a Gaussian process depends on the size of the training set, \emph{i.e.}, how should the number of qubits scale with the number of examples for our results to be valid?
+Our results open several questions: \begin{itemize} \modifica{ \item Is it possible to determine quantitative bounds for the distance between the probability distribution of the function generated by a given trained quantum neural network with a finite number of qubits and the Gaussian process associated to the covariance at initialization and the analytic neural tangent kernel of the network?
+Answering this question would avoid the need to consider a sequence of quantum neural networks with increasing number of qubits and would determine the width at which the results of this paper become valid. } \item How does the convergence of the probability distribution of the generated function to a Gaussian process depends on the size of the training set, \emph{i.e.}, how should the number of qubits scale with the number of examples for our results to be valid?
 For classical neural networks, a width polynomial in the number of examples is enough \cite{arora2019on}, and we expect the same to hold in the quantum setting. \item Is it possible to prove nontrivial bounds to the normalization constant $N(m)$ of a generic quantum circuit and therefore determine whether the circuit suffers from barren plateaus?
 The study of the detailed architecture of the class of circuits satisfying the hypotheses of our theorems would be essential to determine which architectures can have hopes of quantum advantage.

 \item Can the class of circuits satisfying of our theorems be extended?
 More precisely, we wonder whether there are circuits whose light cones grow faster than the requirements of the form \eqref{condizione} that appears in the hypotheses of our theorems, but whose output is trainable and converges to a Gaussian process.
 We do expect that the hypotheses of our theorems can be relaxed, but, in order to envisage a larger class of variational circuits for which our results hold, it may be necessary to formulate new proofs using different strategies. \end{itemize}